wp-plugins/custom-content-type-manager/readme.txt

 1. When you are finished configuring your custom fields, click the "Save Changes" button.
 1. Now try adding a new instance of your content type ("Movies" in this example).
 Click the link in the left-hand admin menu to add a movie.
 1. Your new "Movie" post will have the custom fields you defined.
+1. If you have added any media custom fields, be sure to upload some images using the WordPress "Media" menu in the left-hand menu.

 == Frequently Asked Questions ==